RichardBrown384/riscos-artworks-js/docs/blend-groups/README.md

 In this case the inserted points could be anywhere on the source curve.
 They shouldn't influence the interpolation.

-This implies that either !AWViewer detects degenerate target path and handles it appropriately, or, the only information !AWViewer uses from the target paths is the number of edges/points.
+This implies that !AWViewer detects degenerate target paths and handles it appropriately.

-In the latter case we can potentially rule out ideas like the point distribution algorithm using other features of the target path (area, convexity) when making decisions and can almost definitely exclude the parameter sweep idea since all the points in this scaled target path are coincident and the path length is zero making the parameterised distances meaningless.

 #### Example 7